robomq/robomq.io/docs/REST.md

 	https://{hostname}/rest/{vhost}/{exchangeName}/{routingkey}

 POST request also requires a `Content-Type` header as `application/json` and HTTP body as a JSON object.
-The body object contains the AMQP message content and properties, e.g. `'{"content": "Hello", "properties": {"contentType": "text/plain", "deliveryMode": 1}}'`.
+The body object contains the AMQP message content and properties, e.g. `'{"content":"Hello","properties":{"contentType":"text/plain","deliveryMode":1}}'`.
 Note that `content` field is mandatory while `properties` is optional.

 Moreover, each request needs to provide username and password in HTTP basic auth.
 The credentials must be authenticated to access your vhost.